2014 Elk River chemical spill: Government response

 On January 9, West Virginia Governor Earl Ray Tomblin declared a state of emergency, and activated the West Virginia National Guard.
 Governor Tomblin ordered residents within the spill's affected areas to "continue to refrain from using the water for drinking, cooking, cleaning, bathing and washing."
 United States President Barack Obama further declared the chemical spill a Federal state of emergency on January 9.
 Following the President's declaration, the Federal Emergency Management Agency (FEMA) was directed to provide both assistance on the ground and federal funding for the state's emergency management efforts.

 FEMA and the West Virginia National Guard distributed bottled water to the nine affected counties.
 The West Virginia Bureau of Public Health and the West Virginia National Guard began working on a "long-term" plan to ensure the availability of water and food supplies for residents in the affected areas.
 The West Virginia National Guard also provided potable water in tankers.
 On January 10, FEMA had sent 75 trucks, each carrying about 4900 USgal of water.
-By the morning of January 11, the United States Department of Homeland Security had sent 16 tractor trailers of bottled water to 16 distribution centers around the Charleston metropolitan area.
-At a news conference on January 11, FEMA officials announced that they had already brought approximately 370000 USgal of potable water into affected areas.
-The unaffected city water departments in Milton and Hurricane and the Putnam Public Service District in Scott Depot provided their water for free to area residents, and attempted to minimize confusion, as their systems were not affected by the West Virginia American Water system's tap water ban.
+By the morning of January 11, the U.S. Department of Homeland Security had sent 16 tractor trailers of bottled water to 16 distribution centers around the Charleston metropolitan area.
+At a news conference on January 11, FEMA officials announced they had already brought approximately 370000 USgal of potable water into affected areas.
+The unaffected city water departments in Milton and Hurricane and the Putnam Public Service District in Scott Depot provided their water for free to area residents, and attempted to minimize confusion, as their systems were not impacted by the West Virginia American Water system's tap water ban.

 Booth Goodwin, United States Attorney for the United States District Court for the Southern District of West Virginia commenced a formal "investigation into the circumstances surrounding the release."
 Goodwin stated that a "negligent release of this kind could be a criminal violation."
-On January 10, Kanawha County Commission President Kent Carper announced plans to request that the U.S. Chemical Safety and Hazard Investigation Board investigate the incident.
-CSB officials were in the process of reviewing information about the spill and planned to make a decision to deploy to the Charleston area by January 11.
-On January 11, CSB officials announced they were to arrive in Charleston on January 13 to begin their investigation.
+On January 10, Kanawha County Commission President Kent Carper announced plans to ask the U.S. Chemical Safety and Hazard Investigation Board (CSB) to investigate the incident.
+By January 11, CSB officials began reviewing information about the spill, and said they would arrive in the Charleston area on January 13 to start their investigation.
 The Occupational Safety and Health Administration also opened its own investigation of the incident.